 In the Franchise Brands portfolio, the primary drivers of the net revenue declines include lower sales of NERF, TRANSFORMERS, PLAY-DOH and to a lesser extent, MY LITTLE PONY products.
 These net revenue declines were partially offset by net revenue increases from MAGIC: THE GATHERING products.
 In the Partner Brands portfolio, the decrease was primarily driven by lower net revenues from MARVEL products which did not have the benefit of 2020 entertainment releases, as well as lower net revenues from the Company's BEYBLADE products.
 These decreases were partially offset by higher net revenues from STAR WARS and DREAMWORKS' TROLLS products, which were supported by 2020 entertainment.
-In the Hasbro Gaming portfolio, the International segment realized higher net revenues from many of the Company's traditional games including CLUE, JENGA and OPERATION, in addition to higher net revenues from DUNGEONS & DRAGONS products.
-These increases were partially offset by net revenue decreases from PIE FACE products and certain other Hasbro games.
+In the Hasbro Gaming portfolio, the International segment realized higher net revenues from many of the Company's traditional games including CLUE, JENGA and OPERATION, in addition to higher net revenue decreases from PIE FACE products and certain other Hasbro games.
 In the Emerging Brands portfolio, the net revenue declines were driven primarily by LITTLEST PET SHOP, LOST KITTIES and PLAYSKOOL products.